Marquês de Abrantes Lisbon, Portugal

 The site is a complex and marginalized area in Lisbon.
 It was originally occupied by houses of aristocrats, then, in the 19th century, by industrial compounds, which is why many workers settled here.
 In the 20th century, the area was gradually abandoned, being left with many unused warehouses and factories.
 Today this area is characterized by degraded buildings and a vulnerable, aging, low-income population.
 It is disconnected from the city by rail tracks and the river, which adds to the perception of abandonment and segregation.

-Social engagement: Strengthening the local participation of inhabitants is a challenge already addressed by the BIP/ZIP experience, and it will require further efforts during the Lab.
+- Social engagement: Strengthening the local participation of inhabitants is a challenge already addressed by the BIP/ZIP experience, and it will require further efforts during the CHL activities.

 - Economical sustainability: activities on site have been currently dependent on public subsidies and the development of a self-sustaining model is required to ensure a long term perspective.